goyoju/Medical_Insurance_Cost_Prediction/README.md

 For my final project, I have selected the Medical Cost Personal Datasets, driven by my current concern about health insurance as a recent U.S. citizen.
 This transition is particularly significant for me, having previously relied on student insurance.
 The project offers a valuable opportunity to delve into the average costs of health insurance for individuals in the U.S. and to pinpoint factors that exhibit strong correlations with these costs.

+The overarching objective of this project is to develop a regression model for predicting medical insurance charges.
+The model will be built using key features such as age, BMI, number of children, region, and smoking status.